Disney earnings miss estimates as streaming losses narrow, parks soar

 Theme parks continued to be a strong outperformer with operating income hitting $2.17 billion in the quarter, echoing recent trends at competitors like Comcast's Universal (CMCSA).

-Streaming losses narrowed to $659 million in the second quarter, above consensus estimates of $850 million and above a loss of $887 million in the year-ago period.
+Despite Disney+ subscribers missing expectations, streaming losses narrowed to $659 million in the second quarter— above consensus estimates of $850 million — from a loss of $887 million in the year-ago period.
 The company reported a streaming loss of $1.1 billion in Q1 and a $1.5 billion loss in Q4.

+"We’re pleased with our accomplishments this quarter, including the improved financial performance of our streaming business, which reflect the strategic changes we’ve been making throughout the company to realign Disney for sustained growth and success," Iger said in the earnings release.
+"From movies to television, to sports, news, and our theme parks, we continue to deliver for consumers, while establishing a more efficient, coordinated, and streamlined approach to our operations."

 The stock dipped immediately following the release, with shares slumping 2% in after-hours trading